 How To Choose the Best Manual Drip Coffee Maker

 New to pour over brewing?
 If so, we’d recommend first reading our beginner’s guide to pour over coffee.

-Before you get all excited to join the pour over coffee revolution, consider the following as it will help you make the right choice.
+Before you get all excited to join the pour over coffee revolution, it’s good to know what pour over coffee is and consider the following as it will help you make the right choice.
 But first we need to make something crystal clear: